An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Methodology

 \subsubsection{Overall Architecture}

-As depicted in \autoref{modelChart} (a), AttentionMixer consists of cascaded SAMP and TAMP blocks.
+As depicted in \autoref{modelChart} (a), AttentionMixer consists of a cascade of SAMP and TAMP blocks.
 The preprocessed data is first fed into SAMP, \ie, $\mathbf{S}^{1,\mathrm{in}}=\mathbf{S}^0$, where messages are passed through the adaptive spatial graph.
-Next, the output of SAMP undergoes a transposition operation to obtain the input for TAMP.
-Specifically, the spatial and temporal dimensions of SAMP's output are transposed to get the input to TAMP:
+Next, a mixer operator transposes the spatial and temporal dimensions of SAMP's output to get TAMP's input:

 where $k\leq\mathrm{K}$ is the round of current message passing.
 Afterwards, TAMP extracts the temporal correlations in the data, and the transpose of its output is the input to the SAMP block in the next round of message passing: